What type of content do you primarily create?

 How ChatGPT uses DALL-E

-1. ChatGPT translates your prompt to English before submitting to DALL-E (but the language still matters)
+1. ChatGPT translates your prompt to English before sending it to DALL-E (language still matters)

 DALL-E's prompts through ChatGPT are always in English.
 But here's the kicker: even though it translates it, it keeps some knowledge of what language you had originally used.
 If the language has some relevance to the image, it will use that in creating the prompt.